Logo

 The Impact of Menstrual Flow on Fertility

-Contrary to popular belief, the presence of menstrual blood does not prevent pregnancy.
+Contrary to popular belief, the presence of menstrual blood or vaginal bleeding does not prevent pregnancy.
 Sperm can still travel through the cervix and fertilize an egg during menstruation, especially towards the end of the period.

 Additionally, irregular menstrual cycles can pose challenges when predicting fertile days, emphasizing the need for personalized fertility awareness methods or medical guidance for individuals trying to conceive or avoid pregnancy.
 By dispelling these misconceptions, individuals can make informed choices about their reproductive health and well-being.